Abdulazharuddin77/ZEPTO_SQL_DATA-ANALYSIS./README.md

 ## 🧾 Dataset Details

-The dataset represents real-world e-commerce grocery delivery data similar to Zepto and includes:

-- Customer Information
-- Product Listings
-- Categories
-- Orders & Order Items
-- Delivery Time & Distance
-- Payment Methods
-- Order Status
-- Revenue & Discounts
+- Originally scraped from Zepto's official product listings, the dataset was obtained from Kaggle.
+It is similar to what you would find in an actual e-commerce inventory system.

+- A distinct SKU (Stock Keeping Unit) for a product is represented by each row.
+Because the same product may appear more than once in various packaging sizes, weights, discounts, or categories to increase visibility—exactly how actual catalog data appears—duplicate product names exist.

-### Key Columns (Sample)
+###
  Columns:

-sku_id: Unique identifier for each product entry (Synthetic Primary Key)
+- sku_id: Unique identifier for each product entry (Synthetic Primary Key)

-name: Product name as it appears on the app
+- name: Product name

-category: Product category like Fruits, Snacks, Beverages, etc.
+- category: Product category like Fruits, Snacks, etc.

-mrp: Maximum Retail Price (originally in paise, converted to ₹)
+- mrp: Maximum Retail Price (Converted from paise ₹)

-discountPercent: Discount applied on MRP
+- discountPercent: Discount applied on MRP

-discountedSellingPrice: Final price after discount (also converted to ₹)
+- discountedSellingPrice: Final price after discount & (also converted to ₹)

-availableQuantity: Units available in inventory
+- availableQuantity: Units available in inventory

-weightInGms: Product weight in grams
+- weightInGms: The weight of the product in grams

-outOfStock: Boolean flag indicating stock availability
+- outOfStock: A Boolean indication that indicates the availability of stock

-quantity: Number of units per package (mixed with grams for loose produce)
+- quantity: Number of units per package (mixed with grams for loose produce)

 ---

 ## 🛠 Tools & Technologies Used